Didn't find what you were looking for?

 Short Version

-With over 1,000 member companies, eco (https://international.eco.de) is the largest Internet industry association in Europe.
-Since 1995 eco has been highly instrumental in shaping the Internet, fostering new technologies, forming framework conditions, and representing the interests of members in politics and international committees. eco’s key topics are the reliability and strengthening of digital infrastructure, IT security and trust, as well as ethically-oriented digitalisation. eco advocates for a free, technologically-neutral, and high-performance Internet.
+With approximately 1,000 member companies, eco (https://international.eco.de) is the leading Association of the Internet Industry in Europe.
+Since 1995, eco has been highly instrumental in shaping the Internet, fostering new technologies, forming framework conditions, and representing the interests of its members in politics and international forums. eco has offices based in Cologne, Berlin and Brussels.
+In its work, eco primarily advocates for a high-performance, reliable and trustworthy ecosystem of digital infrastructures and services.

 Long Version